 Since capital budgeting helps assess whether or not a long-term investment is in the company’s best interest, there are important factors to take into account while making a final decision to go solar.
 To help, we’ve put together the top five reasons to include solar in your organization's 2020 capital budget plan.

-When you’re producing your own clean, affordable energy with solar panels, that’s money saved by not paying your utility for more expensive electricity.
+When you’re producing your own clean, affordable energy with solar panels, that’s money saved by not paying your utility for more expensive electricity (usually 3x more).
 By reducing your reliance on the utility monopoly, you free up money that can be allocated to other areas of your business, which in turn adds to your bottom line.
 Reputable solar contractors can help you determine the impact that adding solar can have to your bottom line.

 It’s no secret that solar panels are good for the environment.
 They not only have zero emissions attached to the energy they create, but they also save water when compared to traditional energy sources.
 These environmental benefits can span throughout the community your business operates in by helping build a healthier and more resilient society.
 This positive effect can be traced back to your organization, providing a positive boost to your company’s reputation.

 With the 30% ITC coming to an end, 2019 is surely the most important year for solar in more than a decade.
 Contact a member of our commercial solar team to schedule a consultation and start your solar project today!

 *This blog has been updated since it's original publication of 9/24/2018 to reflect current solar incentives.